gravitee-io/gravitee-kubernetes-operator/test/integration/README.md

 }

 var _ = SynchronizedBeforeSuite(func() {
-	// If we run the tests in parallel, this function is executed before all parallel
+	// If we run the tests in parallel, this function is executed
-    // node kicks in
+    // before executing parallel nodes
 }, func() {
 	// Executed before each parallel node
 })

 var _ = SynchronizedAfterSuite(func() {
+    // If we run the tests in parallel, this function is executed
+    // after all parallel nodes have been executed

     // This kills the operator process spawned during test initialization gexec.KillAndWait(5 * time.Second)
 }, func() {
-    // Same thing as above, but after
+    // Executed after each parallel node
 })
 ```